ride-austin/android/README.md

 * `AppNotificationManager` manages device notifications and in-app messages
 * `ConnectionStateManager` listens to network and server reachability
 * `DataManager` stores session data and encapsulates networking

+# License

+Distributed under the MIT license.
+See [LICENSE](LICENSE) for more information.